Sunday 21 January 1940

 U-22 (Kapitänleutnant Karl-Heinrich Jenisch) sinks Royal Navy destroyer HMS Exmouth (Captain Richard Stoddart Benson) off Tarbett Ness in the Moray Firth.
-All 175-189 (sources vary) crew perish.
-Jensch first tried to get the British freighter Cyprian Prince that the Exmouth was escorting, but missed.
+All 175-189 (sources vary) crewmen perish.
+Jensch first tried to get the British freighter Cyprian Prince that the Exmouth was escorting but missed.

 U-55 (it is believed) sinks Swedish freighter Andalusia.
 All 21 crew are lost.
 U-55 never returned from its patrol.